Rhodesian Special Air Service: Re-formation in Rhodesia

-With the breakup of the Federation at the end of 1963, the Squadron was virtually destroyed by many taking the "golden handshake" and some remaining in Northern Rhodesia which included all the officers and the OC at that time.
-Only 38 NCOs and men remained to serve in Southern Rhodesia.
-The Unit was relocated to Cranborne Barracks in Salisbury.
+With the breakup of the Federation of Rhodesia and Nyasaland at the end of December 1963, the Squadron was virtually destroyed when members were offered either a "golden handshake" or to return with unit to Southern Rhodesia.
+The unit, at the point of the federal dissolution, consisted of 193 men.
+Only thirty-one men returned to reform the SAS.
+Of the rest, some returned to their original units, others joined the new Zambian Army, some joined Mike Hoare in the Congo and many others returned to civilian life.
+The new commanding officer became Major Dudley Coventry.
+The unit was relocated to Cranborne Barracks in Salisbury.
 The initial years after the break-up found the unit having difficulty in attracting recruits.
 This was largely due to the high standards required of an SAS soldier and also due to the "ill feeling" between the SAS and the RLI (from where most of the recruits should have been selected).

-Nevertheless, both the SAS and the RLI played crucial roles in the domestic counter-insurgency effort during the Rhodesian Bush War.
-The SAS and the Selous Scouts, were the principal special forces units used in external operations.
+Nevertheless, both the SAS and the RLI played crucial roles in the domestic clandestine operation, counterinsurgency, and special operations effort during the Rhodesian Bush War.
+The SAS and the Selous Scouts were the principal special forces units used in external operations.
 In terms of some of the most important of the external operations, the SAS and RLI both participated in Operation Dingo, in November 1977, which was one of the most successful operations conducted during the war, where more than 3,000 ZANLA fighters were killed and 5,000 wounded.

 The numbers of men in the SAS went up to approximately 250 when in June 1978 "C" Squadron (Rhodesian) Special Air Service became 1 (Rhodesian) Special Air Service Regiment.
-The unit moved to their new barracks called Kabrit in 1979 and continued to serve with outstanding success and distinction until it was disbanded with the transition to black majority rule on 31 December 1980 as Rhodesia became Zimbabwe.
+The unit moved to their new barracks called "Kabrit" in 1979.
+The regiment was retained following the transition to black majority rule on 31 December 1980 as Rhodesia became Zimbabwe, though many of its personnel were recruited into the South African Defence Force and moved to South Africa.

-"D" Squadron was the "cover" name given to the South African Special Forces, Alpha Group from 1 Reconnaissance Commando (1 RC) & Bravo Group from 5 RC who worked alongside "C" Squadron SAS in the South-East corner of Rhodesia and Gaza Province, of Mozambique both separately and jointly from late 1977 – June 1978.
-SA personnel were also deployed with Rhodesian SAS on Op Splinter on Lake Kariba, in 1978.
+"D" Squadron was the "cover" name given to the South African Special Forces (Recces), Alpha Group from 1 Reconnaissance Commando (1 RC) & Bravo Group from 5 Reconnaissance Commando (5 RC) who worked alongside "C" Squadron SAS in the South-East corner of Rhodesia and Gaza Province, of Mozambique both separately and jointly from late 1977 – June 1978.
+South African personnel were also deployed with Rhodesian SAS on Operation Splinter on Lake Kariba, in 1978.